GoogleForCreators/web-stories-wp/readme.txt

 **Release Date:** April 13, 2021.

-* New feature: automated video optimization during upload.
+* New feature: automated video optimization during upload, enabling support for MOV files.
-* New feature: canvas zoom levels, to allow for pixel-perfect designs.
+* New feature: canvas zoom for pixel-perfect designs.
 * New feature: toggle images in page layouts.
 * Refreshed UI in the editor and dashboard.
 * Bug fixes and performance improvements.